dmitrii-semenov/measuring_electricity/README.md

 * `ADC_avg` - the variable with the averaged value of the ADC converter(averaged ADC value);
 * `Cap_charge` - variable where the total charge of the capacitor is written (for capacity calculation);

-Also there are some parameters, that need to be defined by a user:
+Also, there are some parameters, that need to be defined by a user:

 * `AVERAGE_FACTOR` - positive integer, determines how many measurements are averaged in the ADC.
 If it is equal to '1', then there is no averaging, and a string `AVERAGE OFF` is displayed.
 Otherwise, there is a note `AVERAGE ON`.
 We highly recommend using at least 10 averages.
 In that case, the measurements will be delayed (since 10 values need to be measured, and only then result will be displayed), but it will decrease the noise level (but wouldn't eliminate it)